varmd/wayward/README.md

 ## Brightness control with ddccontrol

 Since 1.4.0 it is possible to control monitor brightness with ddccontrol.
-First install ddccontrol, and test to see if it is working with your monitor.
+First install ddccontrol and glib2, and test to see if ddccontrol is working with your monitor.
 Then add the following to weston.ini, where example is the number from /dev/i2c-number in the output of `ddccontrol -p`.
 Brightness can then be changed from the app panel.